DevExpress/testcafe/docs/articles/documentation/using-testcafe/using-testcafe-docker-image.md

 docker run --net=host -v /d/tests:/tests -it testcafe/testcafe remote /tests/test.js
 ```

+Note that the `--net=host` option can weaken container security.
+If this is important for you, you can follow the instruction in the [Test on Remote Devices](#test-on-remote-devices) section instead.
+In this case, specify `localhost` as the hostname and omit the `--add-host` parameter.

 ## Test on Remote Devices

 Add the following options to the `docker run` command to run tests on a remote desktop or mobile device: